adampisula/crypt1/README.md

 # crypt1
-Hash-encryption method made my myself :)
+Hash encryption method I made :)

+**IMPORTANT** - there are many much better hash functions than this one, preferably use them.
+Also I don't take any responsibility that comes after using `crypt1`.